How is coaching different than therapy?

 Though it’s not uncommon for moms to be in that burned out state when they first come to me, I make absolutely no assumption there is something wrong with you.
 All of these things are very normal reactions to very abnormal situations!
 My goal with coaching is to take the good, the bad, and the ugly and use all of it to build something purposeful and beautiful out of it.
 We simply start where you are right now, build on what you’ve already got, connect all the pieces, and help you bridge the gaps between where you are and where you want to be.
 In the process, we work together to help you learn how to help calm the chaos, better balance and manage life, create healthy environments and relationships within the family, and your path to healing and light.

 We don’t just wander through the weeds in a willy-nilly way, though.
-We work within a structured system I have developed based on research and also what I know from my own personal experience about what it takes for children, parents, and families in situations like ours to heal.
+We work within a structured, step-by-step system I have developed based on research and also what I know from my own personal experience about what it takes for children, parents, and families in situations like ours to heal.
 As a parent of severely traumatized children myself, I’ve been in some very dark, scary, and mega-stressful places in life.
 The steps in my system are the exact steps I used to climb out of my own dark abyss.
 They are also the same steps I’ve used for more than a decade to help other parents find their way out and restore peace and light in their lives.
+Check it out!

 As we work through each step of the system in the right order, and you give the process everything you’ve got, you will gain exactly what you need to climb out of the dark trenches of chaos, find hope and healing for yourself, and inspire your family to follow you.
 Though coaching isn’t therapy, many do experience therapeutic benefits.
 In fact, many people I work with find coaching offers a faster, less invasive, and more effective path to wholeness and serenity than traditional therapy.
 Our ultimate goal is to help you repair and refill your own emotional bucket, navigate the challenges of parenting extremely difficult children, and leave the trenches of chaos for good!